nationalarchives/da-transform-s3-library/README.md

 Common Python s3 API for lambda functions.

-You can find a comprehensive read a comprehensive read through for updating setting up code repository and domains [at this link here](https://github.com/nationalarchives/da-transform-dev-documentation/blob/master/runbooks/github-actions/uploading_software_to_artifactory.md)
+You can find a comprehensive read through for updating setting up code repository and domains [at this link here](https://github.com/nationalarchives/da-transform-dev-documentation/blob/master/runbooks/github-actions/uploading_software_to_artifactory.md)

 The current domain for this package is - tna-da-transform-domain